[Prologue: The Rise of the Danish Nation] (lines 1-85, pp.

 1. When Beowulfs companions return, they are ashamed because Beowulf has died.
 Wiglaf shames them, and expects foreign warlords to attack now that Beowulf is not around to protect them.

-3. Wiglaf tells the crowd that the only way the hoard can be opened is by the will of god.
+3. Wiglaf tells the crowd that the only way the hoard can be

 4.The dragon lies dead in the hoard, unable to be opened.